fer-hnndz/dotfiles/README.md

 ```bash
 $ sudo pacman -S pipewire pipewire-audio pipewire-pulse pipewire-alsa pipewire-jack
 ```
+> **Install volumeicon and add it to your .xprofile to have a volume icon in the tray.**

 To add control via CLI or GUI install `pamixer` and`pavucontrol` respectively.
 ```bash